 Unfortunately, some addictions are incredibly powerful and get stronger the longer they continue.

-A person with a substance abuse disorder may become so enveloped in his or her bad habits.
-Thus, their former personality is replaced by someone solely obsessed with securing the next dose.
+A person with a substance abuse disorder may become wholly enveloped in his or her bad habits.
+As a result, the earlier personality is replaced with an obsession to secure the next dose.

 This individual may become defensive, argumentative, or even hostile when presented with an intervention.

-If he or she refuses to acknowledge the testimonials of the participants in the intervention, the family and friends may wonder if there is any hope left in the idea of addiction recovery.
+If he or she refuses to acknowledge the testimonials of the participants in the intervention, the family and friends may wonder if there is any hope for a recovery from addiction.

 What Does A Refusal for Treatment Mean?